 Let’s get to it!

-On a quarterly basis, Telsa’s operating costs to revenue ratio has been on a declining trend over the shown period.
+That said, according to the chart, Telsa’s quarterly operating costs to revenue ratio has been declining over the shown period.

 Between fiscal 2015 and 2016, the ratio fluctuated around 40%.